Year-on-year inflation-indexed swap

 A year-on-year inflation-indexed swap (YYIIS) is a standard derivative product over inflation rate.
 The underlying is a single consumer price index (CPI).
+The first swap of this kind was traded through the inter-dealer broker network in November 1999.

 It is called a swap because each year there is a swap of a fixed amount against a floating amount, although in practice only a one way payment is made (fixed amount – floating amount).